-The New Mexico Center on Law and Poverty is seeking an attorney to carry out litigation and policy advocacy to transform the public education system.
+The New Mexico Center on Law and Poverty is hiring an attorney or policy advocate to carry out advocacy to improve the healthcare system for children and families.

 The Center is a nationally recognized non-profit law firm that engages in systemic advocacy and impact litigation to advance the health, economic and educational wellbeing of New Mexico’s families.
-We partner with our communities to provide advocacy through the courts, the legislature and administrative agencies, and through community outreach and education.
+We partner with our communities to provide advocacy and representation through the courts, the legislature and administrative agencies, community education and media.
 To learn more about the Center, please visit our website at www.nmpovertylaw.org.

 Apply in confidence by emailing a resume and cover letter to email@example.com.
-We are an equal opportunity employer.
-Native Americans, other people of color, and people with disabilities are especially encouraged to apply.
+We are an equal opportunity employer and committed to equity in our work.
+Native Americans, people of color, immigrants, people with disabilities, LGBTQ individuals and people who have grown up in New Mexico are especially encouraged to apply.